indeedeng/proctor-demo/README.md

 ## Demo Online

-The demo is running on heroku: [http://indeedeng-hello-proctor.herokuapp.com](http://indeedeng-hello-proctor.herokuapp.com).
+The demo is (usually) running at [proctordemo.site](https://proctordemo.site).
 It loads its [test definitions](http://indeedeng.github.io/proctor/docs/terminology/#toc_4) from JSON files that can be at any URL.
 The examples below are self-hosted within the demo app itself.
 A URL parameter allows you to change the definition file.

 ### Things to Try

-1. Testing two colors at 25% and 25%: [link](http://indeedeng-hello-proctor.herokuapp.com/?defn=%2Fdefn%2Fexample.json).
+1. Testing two colors at 25% and 25%: [link](https://proctordemo.site/?defn=%2Fdefn%2Fexample.json).
 Click "Show Details" and "Reset" to change your user ID and (possibly) be put in a different test bucket.

-1. Testing the same two colors at 50% and 50%: [link](http://indeedeng-hello-proctor.herokuapp.com/?defn=%2Fdefn%2Fexample2.json)
+1. Testing the same two colors at 50% and 50%: [link](https://proctordemo.site/?defn=%2Fdefn%2Fexample2.json)

-1. Going to 100% for one color: [link](http://indeedeng-hello-proctor.herokuapp.com/?defn=%2Fdefn%2Fexample3.json)
+1. Going to 100% for one color: [link](https://proctordemo.site/?defn=%2Fdefn%2Fexample3.json)

-1. Using `prforceGroups` to see a different test group, regardless of allocations: [link](http://indeedeng-hello-proctor.herokuapp.com/?prforceGroups=bgcolortst3)
+1. Using `prforceGroups` to see a different test group, regardless of allocations: [link](https://proctordemo.site/?prforceGroups=bgcolortst3)

-1. Reset to discard the forced group in the previous step: [link](http://indeedeng-hello-proctor.herokuapp.com/reset)
+1. Reset to discard the forced group in the previous step: [link](https://proctordemo.site/reset)

-1. Basing color on Android vs. iOS user agent instead of random allocation: [link](http://indeedeng-hello-proctor.herokuapp.com/?defn=%2Fdefn%2Fdemo.json).
+1. Basing color on Android vs. iOS user agent instead of random allocation: [link](https://proctordemo.site/?defn=%2Fdefn%2Fdemo.json).
 If you're not on Android or iOS you won't see a background color.

 #### Web-Based Remote Service API